reedrelaytransfertest/transferRescue1-rrtt/README.md

 Repo to test direct repo forking,
-BIG CHANGES from upstream, pull requests from downstream, kept private despite in a public org. even more changes from ujpstream.
+BIG CHANGES from upstream, pull requests from downstream, kept private despite in a public org. even more changes from upstream.